Brian Niccol

-Brian R. Niccol (born February 26, 1974) is an American businessman and the chairman and chief executive officer of Starbucks, a role which he started on September 9, 2024, replacing Laxman Narasimhan.
+Brian R. Niccol (born 1974) is an American businessman and the chairman and chief executive officer of Starbucks, a role which he started on September 9, 2024, replacing Laxman Narasimhan.
 He previously was chairman and CEO of Chipotle until August 31, 2024.

 Early life and education

 Niccol is a native of Philadelphia.
 He went to Miami University to study engineering.
 However, a marketing class piqued his interest, causing him to take several elective courses in business.
 Niccol is a member of Phi Delta Theta fraternity.
 Niccol graduated from Miami University in 1996.
-He also has an MBA from the University of Chicago's Booth School of Business.
+He also received an MBA from the University of Chicago's Booth School of Business in 2003.

 Career

 Procter & Gamble, Pizza Hut (1995–2011)

 In 1995, Niccol got a college internship at Procter & Gamble.
 After graduation, he started his career in brand management at that company.
 At P&G, he spent two years as a brand manager for ThermaCare, then moved to represent Pringles in December 2002.

 In 2005, Niccol moved into the restaurant industry by joining Yum!
 Brands as a vice-president of strategic marketing.
 He led a research study that identified fathers as important customer segments, helping to increase sales at Yum's Pizza Hut brand and improving the chain's market share by an additional point.
 Two years later, he was appointed the chief marketing officer (CMO) of Pizza Hut.

 One of Niccol's primary challenges at Pizza Hut was helping the restaurant chain navigate the Great Recession.
 Throughout his tenure, Niccol introduced initiatives to help Pizza Hut's digital marketing.
 In January 2008, the pizza chain introduced the option for customers to use their mobile phone to place orders via text message or through their website.
 A year later, Pizza Hut released a mobile app on the iPhone, enabling customers to make meal orders remotely.
 After just two weeks, the app was downloaded 100,000 times from the App Store, and within three months generated $1 million in sales.
 Pizza Hut announced in October 2010 that they would be partnering with Foursquare to reward loyal customers with free breadsticks.

 Less successfully, Pizza Hut briefly experimented with a new logo simply called "The Hut" throughout the first half of 2009.
 This was eventually retracted after poor public reception.
 Niccol said that the truncated name "ties in nicely with [today's] texting generation", explaining that the company wanted to make the phrase "common vernacular" for Pizza Hut.